RallyHereInteractive/unreal-plugins/Documentation/md/IntegrationBase.md

 Check for a client ID across several sources and assign the first non-empty value to the APIs:

-* Command line values from the keys in ClientIdCommandLineKeys.
+* Command line values from the keys in ClientIdCommandLineKeysInternal.
 By default these are: RallyHereClientIdX RallyHereClientId RallyHereClientIdInternal

+* Command line values from the keys in ClientIdCommandLineKeys, which are configured by ini

 * ini value from the "RallyHere" section, with the "ClientId" key.